 But not only do they contain hay, they also contain a carefully balanced combination of everything else your chinchilla needs to keep him in good health.
 And although they don’t look much like hay, a good quality pellet will always have the majority of its ingredients being that all important timothy hay.

-Reasons why timothy hay pellets for chinchillas are good for your pet
+Reasons why timothy hay pellets for good for your chinchillas

 As mentioned above, pellets also contain the vitamins and minerals that your chinchilla needs to eat on a daily basis.
 Feeding pellets is the easiest way to ensure that he gets his daily dose of these.